This entry relates to the Assignment activity.

 The Assignment extension tool supports managing requests for extensions for the majority of topics, but this lightweight tool does not cater for all assignments:

 - Timed release and complex restrictions: Assignments that are restricted to certain students (eg only available to one group) will be seen by all students inside the tool.
-Seeing assignments they don’t have access to may cause confusion for students.
+Seeing assignments they don’t have access to may cause confusion

 - Feedback only assignments: Assignments set up to provide feedback only (ie no submission required) will be listed, along with any recorded due date.

 - Overrides, granted extensions: When a student submits a request, the tool is unaware of any existing extensions or group/user overrides, and will only report the assignment’s original due date.
 If you use group/user overrides you

 should review the student’s overridden date when considering the length of the extension.